 It’s rare we take a package holiday, I love the act of planning a holiday nearly as much as being on it but this time package felt the right option.
 Unsure of the logistics of a holiday north of the Arctic circle I was probably a little less confident than when I embark on other trips.
 Now we have experienced it I probably would consider putting the various pieces of the holiday jigsaw together solo but actually for once structure and certainty allowed us as a family to really indulge in the sheer magic of the experience.
 There are a wide range of travel providers – from high-end bespoke offering small group based packages in accommodation ranging from luxury cabins to igloos to familiar package travel operators.
-In the practicalities of budget and logistics drove our decision but we were not disappointed.
-We travelled with Monarch on their Ready Steady Snow package from Manchester.
-Direct flights (many go via Helsinki), a great range of hotels (we chose the Levi Spa hotel in Levi) and a lovely mix of activities across the four-day stay at a sensible pace to enjoy and not tire.
-The package offers a selection of taster experiences of reindeer sleigh ride, husky sledge, tobogganing and snow mobile with the opportunity to book in resort for longer sessions and other excursions.
+In the end practicalities of budget and logistics drove our decision but we were not disappointed.
+We travelled on a charter package from Manchester with direct flights (many go via Helsinki), a great range of hotels (we chose the Levi Spa hotel in Levi) and a lovely mix of activities across the four-day stay at a sensible pace to enjoy and not tire.
+The package offered a selection of taster experiences of reindeer sleigh ride, husky sledge, tobogganing and snow mobile with the opportunity to book in resort for longer sessions and other excursions.
 I had been warned that the temperatures get very low and that longer experiences for younger children could be challenging so having the tasters with an opportunity to upgrade really appealed.
-As it happened that was enough for us and with an excursion to Santa’s village to make gingerbread cookies, visit Elf school and Santas Post Office topped off by a fabulous gala dinner at the hotel on the final night and a visit for the man in the red suit himself we couldn’t have asked for more!!
-The Monarch team were fantastic from the carol singing for kids on the aeroplanes tannoy system to the resort reps keeping spirits high on the coach excursions my natural tendency to shy away from organised fun disappeared – the magic of Lapland had worked it magic.
+As it happened that was enough for us and with an excursion to Santa’s village to make gingerbread cookies, visit Elf school and Santa’s Post Office topped off by a fabulous gala dinner at the hotel on the final night and a visit from the man in the red suit himself we couldn’t have asked for more!
+The resort team were fantastic from the carol singing for kids on the aeroplane tannoy system to the resort reps keeping spirits high on the coach excursions my natural tendency to shy away from organised fun disappeared – the magic of Lapland had worked!

 Whats a Girl to wear ? (and the precious brood)

 Over the years I have got packing down to a fine art!
-Whether that be for a Scottish wet Easter break to a sweaty summer in Mallorca but Arctic conditions – well that’s another challenge altogether!!
-Here are my top tips for your Artic family adventure:
+Whether that be for a Scottish wet Easter break to a sweaty summer in Mallorca.
+Arctic conditions – well that’s another challenge altogether!
+Here are my top tips for packing for your Arctic adventure: